jet/dotnet-templates/README.md

 - support for additional languages in the templates
 - further straightforward starter projects

-While there is no rigid or defined limit to what makes sense to add, it should be borne in mind that `dotnet new eqx*` is often going to be a new user's first interaction with Equinox and/or [asp]dotnetcore.
+While there is no rigid or defined limit to what makes sense to add, it should be borne in mind that `dotnet new eqx/pro*` is sometimes going to be a new user's first interaction with Equinox and/or [asp]dotnetcore.
 Hence there's a delicate (and intrinsically subjective) balance to be struck between:

   1. simplicity of programming techniques used / beginner friendliness
   2. brevity of the generated code
   3. encouraging good design practices

-  In other words, there's lots of subtlety to what should and shouldn't go into a template - so discussing changes before investing time is encouraged; and agreed changes will generally be rolled out across the repo
+  In other words, there's lots of subtlety to what should and shouldn't go into a template - so discussing changes before investing time is encouraged; agreed changes will generally be rolled out across the repo.